 All instructors must hold the relevant National Governing Body (NGB) Award for the activity they are providing.
-With regards to hill and mountain walking, this is the summer Mountain Leader award (ML) as a minimum.
+With regards to hill and mountain walking, this is the summer Mountain Leader award (ML) or the Hill & Moorland Leader (HML) in appropriate terrain.